The difference between a trade and a Ltd.

 After adding income tax and advance payments for health insurance, we arrive at the final amount of EUR 2,100 as the final tax-tax burden for a sole trader with an income of EUR 30,000.
 In this case, the effective tax-tax burden of the entrepreneur is well below 10%, which may seem very advantageous and attractive.

 What about social contributions?
 Unlike health levies, social levies are subject to a levy holiday for those starting a business.
-In practice, a levy holiday means that the sole trader does not pay social security contributions until his annual income exceeds a threshold of around EUR 6,000.
+In practice, a levy holiday means that the sole trader does not pay social contributions until his annual income exceeds a threshold of around EUR 6,000.
 As soon as the income of the sole trader for a calendar year exceeds this threshold, from 1.
 June or from 1.
 October of the following year[3], the sole trader starts to pay social contributions.
 The amount of social contributions is calculated by the Social Insurance Institution on the basis of the entrepreneur’s tax return, but unlike health insurance companies, the Social Insurance Institution does not carry out an annual reckoning.

 In practice, we often encounter that in order to avoid paying social contributions, entrepreneurs start a business on the basis of a trade, which they subsequently close down at the end of the tax holiday and set up a limited liability company through which they continue their business.